Tequixquiac: Sports and entertainment

 The first sport practiced in Tequixquiac was the charrería.
 When the Spanish first settled in this town, they were under orders to raise horses, but not to allow indigenous to ride.
 The hills of Tequixquiac had been used to pasture cows and rams, and the Spanish had very large haciendas and found it necessary to employ indigenous people as vaqueros or herdsman, who soon became excellent horsemen.

 When the building workers for the Channel of Tequixquiac (second channel) arrived in 1938, they brought with them the practice of racquetball.
 In Barrio de San Mateo, there is evidence that previously played in front wall of the engineers who built Tequixquiac Tunnel and ports, this area is called the pediment precisely.
 Today racquetball is played at Deportivo 11 Brothers of Necaxa, a sports complex which also has baseball and basketball.

-Another legacy of the engineers is the practice of baseball by elderly adults as Arnaldo Paez Navarro and 74-year-old Don Felix Vasquez Flores.
-Today baseball is played at Deportivo El Salado, site near to La Cinco and other sports such as association football and basketball.
+Baseball is played at Deportivo El Salado, site near to La Cinco and other sports such as association football and basketball.

 At Campo Zaragoza there is a sporting area in Santiago Tequixquiac where basketball and association football are practiced.
 There is also a Cultural Center in Campo Zaragoza where they practice tae kwon do.
 The municipality has welcomed outside sports, horsemanship, mountain biking, and also has private gyms and a swimming school (Pixan kay).

 Camaleones was the first mountain-biking club in Tequixquiac.
 There are international competitors on mountain bike, and athletes from Tequixquiac participated in the Panamerican games of Guadalajara 2011 and Toronto 2015.